dundd2/WIP-A-Heros-Redemption-2D/Resource Credits List.md

 # A Hero's Redemption 2D - Resource Credits List

 This project utilizes various free resources.
-We extend our sincere gratitude to all creators and contributors who made their work available for others to use.
+I extend my sincere gratitude to all creators and contributors who made their work available for others to use.
 Below is a detailed list of resources used in the development of this game.

 ## Photos